anchetaWern/RNPhotoShare/README.md

 # RNPhotoShare
-A sample React Native app showing how to use Imgur and Pusher to implement a realtime photo-sharing app
+A sample React Native app showing how to use Imgur and Pusher to implement a realtime photo-sharing app.

+Full tutorial is available at: [https://pusher.com/tutorials/photo-sharing-react-native](https://pusher.com/tutorials/photo-sharing-react-native)

 ### Prerequisites